-In a world where the price of Rolex is on the rise, it’s tempting to see it as less of an investment and more of a risk; this, however, simply isn’t the case.
+In a world where the price of Rolex is on the rise, it’s tempting to see it as less of an investment more of a risk; this, however, simply isn’t the case.

 With its crown already in place, Rolex, the king of watches, is anticipated to raise prices once again in 2021.
-With an increase in both 2016 and 2018 and an average retail price upswing of 7.4% in 2020, Rolex isn’t hiking its costs for fun.
-It’s a response to global inflation absolutely, but it is also the method by which Rolex makes sure its position at the high end of the luxury market is ringfenced.
+With an increase in both 2016 2018 an average retail price upswing of 7.4% in 2020, Rolex isn’t hiking its costs for fun.
+It’s a response to global inflation absolutely, but it is also the method by which Rolex makes sure its position at the high-end of the luxury market is ringfenced.
 Smarter still, Rolex increases the cost of some models more than others, with a Rolex Daytona now costing around £1,500 more than in 2019, while the Rolex Day-Date has increased by £2,000.
 That’s how you create a demand for supply.

 But, of course, Rolex remains resolute in its production schedule, only making a certain number of watches every year.
 For those of you already with a Rolex, the good news is that the value of a Rolex will rise along with the price hikes.
-If you are looking for a loan against your luxury Rolex, then Suttons and Robertsons’ specialist watch team can offer you the best offer, and you could borrow up to £2M in 24 hours.
+If you are looking for a loan against your luxury Rolex, then Suttons and Robertsons’ specialist watch team can offer you the best offer, you could borrow up to £2M in 24 hours.

 What Drives Rolex Demand?

-Consider the Paul Newman 1968 Rolex Daytona, which was sold in 2017 for $17.8 million in New York; It’s a Rolex owned by one of the biggest movie stars of his generation, but it is the combination of watch, model and pre-owner that sprinkles millions of dollars of glitter over this watch’s value.
+Consider the Paul Newman 1968 Rolex Daytona, which was sold in 2017 for $17.8 million in New York; It’s a Rolex owned by one of the biggest movie stars of his generation, but it is the combination of the watch, model pre-owner that sprinkles millions of dollars of glitter over this watch’s value.

-Why does Rolex hold its value?
+Why Does Rolex hold its Value?

 Rolex is like gold; two of the few commodities in the modern world that have gone up in price – even during the pandemic.